The furlough scheme is being extended, but there are some differences.

 Whether you can work for another company whilst furloughed is a bit of a grey area.
 From what we understand, yes, you are allowed to work for another company as long as it's permitted in your contract and in the furlough letter you received from your employer which stipulates the agreement of the furlough.
 Another stipulation is that the other company you're working for isn't associated or linked to your furlough employer.

-For example, say you work a mixture of part-time and freelance.
+For example, say you developed a side hustle during self-isolation and work a mixture of part-time and freelance.
 If the company you work part-time for has furloughed you, you can continue to work on freelance projects as long as it adheres to the rules mentioned.

 Can my employer ask me to use some of my holiday whilst I'm furloughed?